 - In the "Making Of" section to Of Ducks, Dimes and Destinies, Don Rosa writes that he deliberately includes things for his editor to catch to give him a laugh and make his job more interesting.
 Some of those things managed to slip through.

 - As a joke, Dark Horse Comics writer Randy Stradley created a character called Soon Bayts in the Star Wars comic Jedi Council: Acts of War because he knew that editor Sue Rostoni had a habit of going through scripts and changing every Jedi character's name to "Master [Surname]".
-He was surprised that she missed that one.
+To his surprise, Rostoni didn't edit that particular comic, and the name made it to publication.

 - The Adventures of Buckaroo Banzai Across the 8th Dimension contains a scene in which Reno and New Jersey, while traversing the Banzai compound, pass a piece of industrial equipment with a watermelon lodged in it.
 New Jersey asks "why is there a watermelon there?" to which Reno replies "I'll tell you later."
 (He never does.)
 This meaningless scene is an un-detected decoy that the writers and directors put in to check whether the frustrated executives, who had been trying in vain to steer the film away from the far-silly end of the Sliding Scale of Silliness vs. Seriousness, were still paying attention.
 When the scene raised no objections, the creators knew the censors had given up and they were free to be as goofy as they pleased.